-Aside from the strictly medical approaches, there are also more neurologically-based models of mind-body integration.
-For example, Taylor et al. (2010) discuss a number of psychophysiological-based models where certain neurones and muscles affect mental states such as stress.
+Aside from the strictly medical approaches, there are also neurologically-based models of mind-body integration.
+For example, Taylor et al. (2010) discuss a number of psychophysiological-based models where certain neurons and muscles affect mental states such as stress.

 Mapping Our Emotions: Researching The Physical Presence of Emotions

-One 2013 study focused on where people experience different emotions in the body, this research constituted the first ‘map’ of the subjective links between our emotions and our body sensations.
+One 2013 study focused on where people experience different emotions in the body.
+This research constituted the first “map” that illustrated the links between our emotions and our body sensations.